alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-11-27-domain-driven-design-notes.markdown

 class Person extends Entity<long> {}

 // specific
-// passes only the relevat information
+// passes only the relevant information
 // immutable in the sense that one cannot easily alter the person if receives this event class BirthdayChangedEvent {
     private long ID;